jamii/zest/bootstrap.md

 a = ([:x]) x
 a(1)

-Not an object: 1
+Expected an object, found: 1

-Not an object: i32
+Expected an object, found: i32
 ```

 ```